The translation of this document is outdated.

 69.1, Paragraph one of this Law.

-Draft decisions shall be submitted to the chairperson of a
+Draft decisions shall be submitted to the council

 The submission of draft decisions shall be regulated by local